Browsing the AAAARG Library

 The AAAARG Library was developed as an artist’s project for Fillip 13.
 It is a continuation of Fillip’s interest in investigating the potential overlaps between magazine publishing and public programming.
 The project was curated by Jeff Khonsary and realized with the help of Fillip staff members Michael Cadamia, Kristina Lee Podesva, and Kate Steinmann.
 Special thanks to AA Bronson, Peter Russo, Liza Eurich, Publication Studios, and David Horvitz.
 This project was made possible through the support of Printed Matter, the Canada Council for the Arts, and the Andy Warhol Foundation for the Visual Arts.

-Jeff Khonsary is Publisher at Fillip.
+Jeff Khonsary is Publisher of Fillip.